 This recipe is proof that gluten and sugar free desserts don’t have to be boring.
 There’s even a dairy free option, so everyone on your guest list can give thanks and enjoy.
 The best part?
 You don’t have to wait until Thanksgiving to gobble it down.

 While other gluten free pie crust recipes are loaded with high carb flour alternatives, this recipe nails the flavor, texture, and gluten free requirement without spiking your blood sugar.
 While you could use this method in other keto pie recipes, almond flour pie crust is the perfect base for this keto pumpkin pie.
 It bakes so beautifully and really compliments the creamy pumpkin pie filling with a light nutty flavor.

-How many carbs are in pumpkin and is pumpkin keto?
+How many carbs are in pumpkin?